DOAGenesys/AuthenticatedWM-GInsurance-GPE/README.md

      - `initializeGCSnippet()`: Loads the Genesys Cloud script.
      - `initializeGCAdvancedSnippet()`: Sets up advanced Genesys Cloud features.
      - `initializeAuthProvider()`: Registers the AuthProvider plugin with Genesys Cloud.
-     - Various event subscription functions: Handle different Genesys Cloud events.
+     - Sets custom attributes for Genesys Cloud using user information from the ID token.

 This integration demonstrates how the application seamlessly connects Google Cloud authentication with Genesys Cloud Web Messaging, providing a secure and user-friendly experience for authenticated customer interactions.